2021 Late Model Rules

 You may not compete without the roof, windshield, hood and trunk lid in place.

-For detailed body installation and guideline dimensions, refer to the body diagram pages in the rule book.
+For detailed body installation and guideline dimensions, refer to the body diagram pages in the Nascar Late Model Stock rulebook.
 OEM Stock or steel aftermarket replacement bodies may be used.
 Hood and roof may be made of fiberglass.
 Front fenders and rear quarter panels may be steel or plastic.
 All body panels must retain the OEM Stock appearance and dimensions as your make/model/year, and must be mounted in the OEM Stock location on the frame.
 Stock window openings must be maintained.
 All exterior chrome trim ornaments, outside mirrors and door handles must be removed.
 Replacement body parts must meet SMS templates.
 Body skirts or lower body rocker panel flares are not permitted.

 All body panels, frame rails, tubing and chassis mounts (except exhaust system) must maintain a minimum of 5” ride height at all times.